BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/1_0_Introducing_Bitcoin.md

 ### Blockchain — In Short

 One way to think of blockchain is: _a linked series of blocks of unchangeable data, going back in time_.
+Another way is: _a linked series of blocks that absolutely order data that could be conflicting_.

 ## Is Blockchain Right for Me?